simonnickel/snap-theme/README.md

 ## Motivation

 Consistency in look and feel is important.
 Especially for a growing app project, when you decide to tweak a few attributes or need adjustments to fit platform changes or design trends.
-Goal of `SnapTheme` is to define visual attributes in a single place, to allow: simple adjustments, quick experiments and user-selectable styles.
+Goal of `SnapTheme` is to define visual attributes in a single place, to allow: **A consistent UI with simple adjustments and quick experiments, but strong maintainability.**

-Instead of defining design attributes all over the place, you register a semantic key for your Theme, assign a definition and use it in your SwiftUI views.
+Instead of defining design attributes all over the place, you register a semantic key, assign a definition and use it in your SwiftUI views.
+You can also define multiple Themes to let the user choose it's favorite.

 `Theme` comes with:
  - Base attributes (Color, Font, Icon, Number) and composed attributes (Surface, Background, TextSurface).
- - A preset of common semantic definitions for these attributes (e.g. `.textTitle`, `.textSubtitle`).
+ - A preset of common semantic definitions for these attributes (e.g. `.textTitle`, `.textSubtitle`) with platform specific default values.
  - ViewModifier to apply them to your views.
- - Wrapper of stock SwiftUI views to configure attributes with theme definitions (e.g. `ThemeVStack(spacing:`)).
+ - Wrapper of stock SwiftUI views to set attributes from Theme definitions (e.g. `ThemeVStack(spacing:`)).
  - Convenience views for common layout and style tasks (e.g. `ThemeScreen`, `ThemeElement`).

-Fonts and Numbers are scaled by DynamicType.
+The Theme is injected in the `Environment` to be available to ViewModifier and Views.

+Fonts and Numbers are scaled by DynamicType by default.
 This brings some additional benefits:
- - Number by default are scaled by DynamicType.
-This means all UI sizes based on them will scale too.
+ - UI sizes (paddings, spacings, ...) defined by the Theme will scale with DynamicType.
- - By adjusting the scale factor, the whole UI can be scaled by a single config change.
+ - By adjusting the Themes scale factor, the whole UI can be zoomed by a simple value change.

 ## How to use